spacetask/taskhive/README.md

 ───────────────────────────────────────────────────────────────────────

-        One of the significant benefits of being a decentralized, p2p network is that location simply doesn't matter.
-Anyone from anywhere can participate in the freelancer network, commissioning work from others, or offering their own services.
+        One of the significant benefits of being a decentralized, p2p network, is that location simply doesn't matter.
+Anyone from anywhere can participate in the freelancer marketplace, commissioning work from others, or offering services of their own.

         Taskhive can help equalize the market, rewarding the skilled, knowledgeable, handy and available equally for their involvement.